particle-iot/docs/src/content/tutorials/learn-more/ethernet-featherwing.md

 # Ethernet FeatherWing

 In addition to Wi-Fi (Argon, Photon) and cellular (Boron, Electron), you can use Ethernet to connect devices to the Internet.
-Most commonly this is done using the Xenon, the least expensive of the 3rd-generation models, however the Ethernet FeatherWing can be used with the Argon and Boron, as well.

 ![PoE](/assets/images/ethernet-featherwing-2.jpg)

-Some common situations where Ethernet is useful include:

-- Using a Xenon plus Ethernet FeatherWing as a gateway to the Internet for your Particle mesh network of additional Xenons.

-- Using a Particle device in an environment that does not have Wi-Fi, but does have wired Ethernet.
+This allows a Particle device in an environment that does not have Wi-Fi, but does have wired Ethernet.
 This might be the case in industrial situations and factories, for example.

-- Using a Particle device on an Ethernet network with PoE (Power over Ethernet) to both provide networking and powering the device, eliminating the need for many small power adapters.

 The form-factor is based around the Adafruit FeatherWing Tripler.
-The two side connectors allow you to plug in one Particle Mesh device along with an additional FeatherWing accessory.
+The two side connectors allow you to plug in one Particle Gen 3 device along with an additional FeatherWing accessory.
 Ethernet uses the WIZnet W5500 chip.

 For example, you might include: